top of page

 The exhibitions run from November 24 – January 5, 2025.

 The Scribe depicts Hafsah, one of Mohammed’s wives, after the tragic death of Khadijah.
 While Contain Me describes an emotionally charged moment, The Scribe portrays a calm intellectual theme.
 Hafsah was entrusted with keeping most of the scripts of the Islamic holy text, the Quran.
 She was instrumental in preserving, and some argue, "editing and codifying" the Qur'an.
-Again capturing a moment of female power in the Islamic faith.
+Again, the Scribe captures a moment of female power in the Islamic faith.

 This project is supported in part by an award from the National Endowment for the Arts.